 Data silos make things difficult for marketing and sales in a number of ways.
 One of the shocking casualties of data silos is the impossibility to provide customer intimacy in marketing and sales.
 Without truly knowing and internally communicating about your prospects and customers, marketing and sales make bad assumptions.

 The buyer’s journey typically outlines the way a prospect engages with your marketing before converting to a lead and buying.
-Buyer journeys help to determine how to build a usable website, what content is relevant, and what's the customer story marketing and sales can rally behind.
+Buyer journeys help to determine how to build a usable website, what content is relevant, and what customer stories marketing and sales can rally behind.
 Without solid statistical data on how real users do this, it’s a shot in the dark.
-You can survey prospects and customers but they often forget all the steps they took.
-Great user journeys use provable data collected on real prospects.
+You can survey prospects and customers, but they often forget all the steps they took.
+Great user journeys use verifiable data collected on real prospects.